 However, the initial deposit depends on the time until the next tax bill is due.
 The lender can collect a two-month cushion to guard against any sudden property reassessments.

 How Assets America® Can Help

-Assets America® can arrange commercial construction, refinance, and rehabilitation loans starting at a bare minimum of $5 million.
+Assets America® can arrange commercial construction, refinance, and rehabilitation starting at $10 million with no upper limit!
 We can include CRs in the financing program we arrange.